The Witcher: Short stories

 He based "A Question of Price" (and later "Sword of Destiny") on the universally known fairy tale in which a monster or sorcerer saves somebody's life and then demands payment.
 The first four stories dealing with the witcher Geralt of Rivia were collected into a 1990 short story collection titled The Witcher — now out of print — by publisher Reporter.
-It includes 1988's "The Road with No Return" ("Droga, z której się nie wraca"), which is set before The Witcher stories and features Geralt's mother-to-be.
+It includes 1988's "A Road with No Return" ("Droga, z której się nie wraca"), which is set before The Witcher stories and features Geralt's mother-to-be.

 After what he called a chance meeting, Sapkowski made a deal in 1990 with SuperNowa to publish the series.
 They released the second short story collection, Sword of Destiny, in 1992.
-The Last Wish was published by SuperNowa in 1993 to replace The Witcher as the first book, and includes all of its stories except "The Road with No Return" (the only story without Geralt).
+The Last Wish was published by SuperNowa in 1993 to replace The Witcher as the first book, and includes all of its stories except "A Road with No Return" (the only story without Geralt).
 Although new short stories were also added to The Last Wish, they chronologically take place before those in Sword of Destiny.

 "Something Ends, Something Begins" ("Coś się kończy, coś się zaczyna") is an alternate ending to The Witcher Saga about Geralt and Yennefer's wedding that was written in 1992 as a wedding gift for Sapkowski's friends.
-It and "The Road with No Return" are included in some Polish editions of The Last Wish or Sword of Destiny.
+It and "A Road with No Return" are included in some Polish editions of The Last Wish or Sword of Destiny.